jesse-ai/docs/docs/docs/configuration.md

 Go ahead change it as you like.
 Changes are automatically saved which is why there's no "Save" button.

 ::: warning
-Changing the settings will not affect running sessions (if you have any).
+Changing the settings will not affect running sessions.
+If you have one, stop and start it again for the changes to take affect.

 Note: you do NOT need to stop and start Jesse itself after changing these settings.
 :::